Case Study: Commonwealth Preschool Partnership Initiative Grant

 - Commonwealth Preschool Partnership Initiative (CPPI) Preschool Funding & Transportation Services Report, June 2020

 - Commonwealth Preschool Partnership Initiative (CPPI) Special Education Supports and Services, June 2020

 The second phase of the engagement was used to further align strategic planning, visioning and possible options for the future, while considering many of the complicated variables associated with educating the youngest learners in Massachusetts and nationwide.
 During this work, SchoolWorks consultants acted as a thought partner, engaging in conversations with school districts and their partner organizations regarding future opportunities for their communities based on their specific and individualized needs.
 Topics included, for example: services for students with disabilities, equitable service delivery, braiding funding streams, sustainable services across a mixed delivery system, development of longer term sustainability plans.

 Stakeholders from district and partner organizations were also convened in a series of statewide meetings to foster communication and enable the sharing of strategies and ideas across the commonwealth.

 SchoolWorks supported each community in establishing goals to address areas for future focus based on strategic priorities and then provided differentiated strategic planning support to the participating communities, simultaneously working closely with EEC to ensure alignment of supports and best practices.

-As a result of this work, each of the nine communities produced an actionable plan for advancing equity and access to pre-school services.
+As a result of this work, each of the nine communities produced an actionable plan for advancing equity, inclusion, and access to pre-school services.